 e.
 COMPETITORS.
 ARE ALLOWED TO LEAVE THE BOAT AND SEEK SAFE SHELTER IN BAD WEATHER WHERE DANGER MAY BE IMMINENT, AT WHICH TIME ALL FISHING MUST CEASE.

 11. OFFICIAL CHECKPOINT: There shall be only one official point for check-out in the morning and check-in in the afternoon, these points shall be designated at the tournament briefing.
 Competitors must leave from and return to official checkpoints by boat.
 At the time of check-out, all competitors and their boats shall be in full conformity with all rules set forth by the Tournament Director.
-At check-in, all boats shall identify themselves by means of the numbers described in Rule 8 and proceed immediately to the designated weigh-in area.
+At check-in, all boats shall identify themselves by means of their launch number and proceed immediately to the designated weigh-in area.
 Partners must stay together through the weigh-in process if both are weighing bass.
 Once bass are bagged for weigh-in, anglers that are not weighing bass are not required to accompany their partner through the weigh-in process.

 12. SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the pounds-and-hundredths weight of each competitor's catch during the competition days of the tournament.
-Only Largemouth, Smallmouth or Spotted bass will be weighed.
-The limit for boaters shall be 5 and 3 for co-anglers of the above species and varieties per day.
-At no time shall a competitor have in their possession more than the tournament limit.
+Only Largemouth or Spotted bass will be weighed.
+Daily creel limit will be five (5) legal fish for boaters and three (3) legal fish for co-anglers of the above species and varieties.
+At no time shall a competitor have in their possession more than the tournament limit during tournament hours.
 Tournament officials may conduct checks for violations of this provision, and in the event a competitor has in his/her possession more than the above-described limits, Tournament officials shall cull down to the limit described, beginning with the largest bass.
-The official length for bass shall be 12in for Largemouth and Spotted Bass and 15in for Smallmouth.
-Once a competitor's catch is measured, counted and verified by a tournament official, that competitor may not return to the boat until their catch has been weighed and recorded.
+The official length for bass shall be 12in measured on a flat board.
+Once a competitor's catch has been measured, counted and verified by a tournament official, that competitor may not return to the boat until their catch has been weighed and recorded.
 Bass must not be placed on a stringer at any time during the tournament.
 Culling tags or clips are allowed.

 13. CATCH AND RELEASE: CULLING OF DEAD BASS IS PROHIBITED.
 A penalty of one (1) pound will be deducted from the total weight for each short fish and a penalty of eight (8) ounces (.50 pounds) will be deducted from the total weight for each dead fish.
 In the event the anglers' big fish is dead a penalty of eight (8) ounces (.50 pounds) will be deducted from the big fish total weight.
 The Tournament Director or his/her designees shall have sole authority for assessing penalty weight.
-For fish care, ABA only recommends the use of TH Marine G-JUICE U2 Pro Formula.
+For fish care, ABA only recommends the use of T-H Marine G-Juice Livewell Treatment.

 14. LATE PENALTY: Competitors who are not in the official checkpoint area as described in Rule 11 above at the appointed time shall be penalized at the rate of one pound per minute late to be deducted from the total weight of their catch that day, including any weight to be counted toward a “big bass award”.
 Any competitor more than 15 minutes late shall lose all credit for that day's catch.
-After the tournament begins, fishing the tournament waters is prohibited except during tournament hours.
+After the tournament begins, fishing tournament waters is prohibited except during tournament hours.
 Exact starting and check-in times will be announced at the tournament briefing.
-It is the angler's responsibility to confirm check-in times each day on the daily pairings.
+It is the angler's responsibility to confirm check-in times each day.

 15. AWARDS QUALIFICATIONS: